Lisible/Lisible.github.io/articles/ecs-studies-01.md

 Another challenging aspect is, as in any data structure and particularly the ones used in a parallel concepts, ensuring its soundness.
-This is especially true in the context of using a programming language like Rust which will either scream at you if you try to do is unsound or will go brrrr if unsound unsafe code is used to get around it.
+This is especially true in the context of using a programming language like Rust which will either scream at you if what you try to do is unsound or will go brrrr if unsound unsafe code is used to get around it.

 ## Conclusion